 Many companies have been turning to crowdsourcing pages like Indigogo or Kickstarter to get their ideas off the ground.
 Sometimes it just about seeing that the interest is there and getting some pre-orders in to prove your concept.
 This also takes much of the risk out as you are getting the money upfront which you don’t have to give back with interest.
 Most of the time a small perk and the product are enough to incentivize your audience to pledge money.
 Keep in mind though that you will have to invest into some marketing to get your micro-investors interested in your product/service and want to be a part of your success story.

 This sounds like a big, serious step and it is.
 But it’s also a very common one so you would not be the first one in this ring.
 Investors will not just give you money to work with, they often add value with their experience and counsel.
-Research your potential investors well and see what they can contribute apart from money, whether that’s networking, a publicity opportunity or industry connections that will allow you to score better contracts.
+You might get more than one or two investors, so make sure you keep a record and manage a cap table.
+Research your potential investors well and see what they can contribute apart from money, whether that’s networking, a publicity opportunity, or industry connections that will allow you to score better contracts.

 Taking your small business from a one-person operation to something more significant is an exciting but risky time.
 But remember, there is little to gain without risk and sometimes you need to cover your bases to allow you to bounce back in case you fall.